Mirrasol/Studies-Projects/README.md

 6) `"sqlalchemy-webinar"`: a webinar with a quick tutorial about SQLAlchemy, from Hexlet;

 7) `"async-workshop"`: a webinar about asyncio basics, from Hexlet;

+8) `"fastapi-course"`: a conspect of misc practices from a favourite FastApi course, Stepik;